M25 junction 10 project profile

 Largely thanks to many drivers avoiding the area and making other travel plans during the closure, the operation was a great success and we were able to re-open the junction ahead of schedule.

 A second weekend closure took place in May.
-It allowed for the installation of a new bridge consisting of 68 beams, each weighing 16 tonnes, and another four beams weighing 40 tonnes.
+It allowed for the installation of a new east bridge consisting of 68 beams, each weighing 16 tonnes, and another four beams weighing 40 tonnes.

 The closure was in place from 9pm on Friday 10 May.
 Due to good progress being made throughout the weekend by the project team, we were able to reopen the road on Sunday evening, seven hours ahead of schedule.